secureblue/secureblue/CONTRIBUTING.md

-# Welcome to Universal Blue
+# Welcome to Secure Blue

 Thanks for taking the time to look into helping out!
 All contributions are appreciated!